ProjectWaves24/ISIC_TypesMaterial/README.md

 ISIC_2455226.dcm

-Then these files were renamed as
+Then these files were renamed   ( see archive ISIC15dcm.zip ) as

 ISIC1.m-ISIC15.m in the following order: